ryanpeacock/vaco_takehome/README.md

 - Dashboard - "/dashboard"
 - Login - "/login"

-I have added a branch "afterhours" which included post-time style improvements
+I have added a branch "afterhours" which includes post-time style improvements